isl-org/OpenBot/open-code/README.md

 - #### WorkSpace Controller

-The undo-redo button helps to do undo redo functionalities in the playground.
+The undo and redo button helps to do undo redo functionalities in the playground.
 The plus icon is for zoom-in and the minus icon is for zoom-out.